nightroman/Invoke-Build/README.md

 Invoke-Build is carefully designed for multiple calls in the same PowerShell
 session: sequential, nested, and even parallel.
 Every call maintains its state completely on the stack.
-The engine itself never changes environment variables, the path, the current directory, and other global settings.
+The engine does not change environment variables, the path, and global variables and settings.
 This is all up to build scripts.

 ## What Does It Build?